 Last Updated on

 One of the best things about Microsoft Excel is the ability to sort and adjust your data in countless ways.
 There’s pretty much no limit to the ways you can sort your information in Excel, but can you move rows around?
 The short answer is yes, you can – and we’re here to teach you how to drag and drop rows in Excel.

-Some people also refer to rows as lines in Excel and in this simple step-by-step guide, we’ll show how to move rows in Excel so you can have an easier time keeping track of your data.
-So read on, and learn how to move rows in Microsoft Excel!
+Some people also refer to rows as lines in Excel and in this simple step-by-step guide, we’ll show how to move rows up or down so you can have an easier time keeping track of your data.
+So, without any further ado, let’s discuss how to shift rows in Excel!

 Begin by selecting the row you want to move.
 You can do this in a couple of ways.